Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Data Flywheel for E2E-AD

 Datasets are usually separated into train and test subsets.
 Frequently a cross-validation subset is created to perform model selection and hyper-parameter fitting.
 Train subsets area constructed to ensure the model performance is satisfactory in different scenarios.
 Test subsets are constructed to evaluate performance rigorously across various scenarios or ODDs (operational design domains).
 This is to ensure broad evaluation of any AD stack model.
 Labelled datasets are split to ensure Train, Test subsets have proportional representation of labels and attributes (stratified sampling).
 Authors demonstrate \cite{almin2023navya3dseg} how dataset splitting is performed for point-cloud sequences for semantic segmentation task.

 Selection of scenes (tuple of multiple sensors) are performed to first ensure we satisfy dataset requirements, concurrently the samples that are selected are required to improve model performance on existing classes, specific metadata criteria or scenarios.
 Finally we also perform file selection to extract out of distribution samples between train and test sets or outlier samples.
 The automated file selection workflow, which is deployed in Argo, as shown in Fig\ref{fig:data-selection-workflow}.
+Furthermore, the industry is adopting "automated MLOps pipelines" that use world models to synthesize rare "long-tail" scenarios, filling gaps in physical data collection through high-fidelity generative simulations \cite{zhao2025drivedreamer4d}.